 The historic city of Malaga was a total surprise to me and somewhere I’d never really thought of visiting on its own right before our last trip.

 I’d flown into Malaga many times (to head further south in Spain) but on our last trip to the region, we decided to give the city a go.
 And you know what, it’s gorgeous!

 Once you’re here, make sure to explore the Alcazaba, the medieval part of the city and stroll over to the Picasso collection at the Museo Picasso Málaga.

-If those don’t take your fancy, check out the gothic cathedral and gorge and the amazing Garcia Taberna.
-Now, the restaurant is small so make sure to book ahead for the yummy octopus they grill.
+If those don’t take your fancy, check out the gothic cathedral and gorge at the amazing tapas spots close by.